Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 * `v6.vs.vom.es.o+10` records the export status for plain Remotable `o+10`
   * value `r`: the plain Remotable has been exported and is "reachable" by the kernel
-  * value `s`: the Remotable was exported, the kernel dropped it, and is still "recognizable" by the kernel ("s" for "see")
+  * value `s`: the Remotable was exported, the kernel dropped it, and is still "recognizable" by the kernel ("s" for "see", refer to [Garbage Collection in SwingSet](../../SwingSet/docs/garbage-collection.md) for details)
   * If the kernel can neither reach nor recognize the export, the vatstore key will be missing entirely.
 * `v6.vs.vom.es.o+d12/1` records the export status for all facets of virtual object `o+d12/1`
   * If the Kind is single-facet, the value will be the same as for a plain Remotable: a single `r` or `s` character